youngjon2001/SUICIDE-REPORT-2/README.md

 - **Zimbabwe had the fewest mental health hospitals globally in 2016**, reflecting severe infrastructural limitations.

 - **Norway had the highest mental-health staff density globally in 2016**, indicating strong investment in mental-health systems.

+## 📌 Recommendations

+1. **Strengthen Mental Health Interventions in High-Risk Countries**
+   Countries like Guyana and Uganda should prioritize national mental-health strategies focused on early detection, suicide prevention programs, and public awareness campaigns.

+2. **Invest in Mental-Health Workforce Development**
+   Nations with low staff density—especially African countries—should scale up training, recruitment, and retention of psychiatrists, psychologists, nurses, and social workers, using models adopted by countries like Norway and Egypt.

+3. **Increase Funding for Mental Health Infrastructure**
+   Countries with very few mental health hospitals, such as Zimbabwe, require immediate investment in building and equipping mental-health facilities to improve access to care.

+4. **Target Younger Age Groups in Low-Income Countries**
+   Since poorer countries show higher suicide rates among people aged 20–29, governments should implement tailored youth-support programs, including:
+   - employment empowerment
+   - financial assistance
+   - mental-health counseling
+   - addiction and trauma interventions

+5. **Age-Specific Suicide Prevention Policies**
+   For countries where suicide is high in the 80+ population, governments should focus on elderly care support, isolation reduction, and affordable health services for older adults.

+6. **Continuous Data Monitoring & Reporting**
+   Countries should strengthen mental-health data collection systems to track trends yearly and detect changes early.
+This supports data-driven policy decisions.

+7. **Regional Collaboration and Knowledge Sharing**
+   High-performing countries like Norway and Egypt can partner with low-resource countries to share best practices, build capacity, and develop scalable mental-health systems.

+8. **Integrate Mental Health Into Primary Healthcare**
+   To address hospital shortages, governments should embed mental-health services into primary health centers, making care accessible even in remote communities.